 6. EAT RIGHT

-Have you have heard that good gut bacteria feed on good food and that bad bacteria feed on bad food?
+Have you heard that good gut bacteria feed on good food and that bad bacteria feed on bad food?
 Well, this is totally true!
 Having a diet full of fatty foods, sugary products, alcohol, etc… will most likely feed bad gut bacteria and they will start multiplying themselves outnumbering the amount of good gut bacteria (this might be a big problem for us).
 On the other hand you can have a diet rich in vegetables, fruits, fibrous products, etc… which will feed good gut bacteria and keep fighting the good fight!

 Fibre is very important for us as it also regulates digestion, helps our bowels to move properly, keeps us regular, and lowers blood glucose levels, between so many other good things.
 So go ahead and try to reach your recommended daily intake of 30 g of fibre per day!